Implementing Control and Its Benefits

 The six benefits

 Despite the difficulties, control is essential.
-The handout names six specific benefits.
+Six specific benefits make the work worthwhile.

 1. Controls make plans effective